gunnarlium/babel-jspm-karma-jasmine-istanbul/README.md

 	"istanbul": "gotwarlost/istanbul.git#source-map"

 Boom!
-If you run Karma again, line highlights should also be working.
+If you run Karma again, line highlighting should also be working.